Christianity in the Ottoman Empire: Conversion

-Historians Apostolos Vakalopoulos and Dimitar Angelov give assessment on the first Ottoman invasions of europe and their imposition of Islam to the Natove Balkan Christians:
+Historians Apostolos Vakalopoulos and Dimitar Angelov give assessment on the first Ottoman invasions of Europe and their imposition of Islam to the Native Balkan Christians:

-Conversion to Islam in the Ottoman Empire involved a combination of individual, family, communal and institutional initiatives and motives.
-The process was also influenced by the balance of power between the Ottomans and the neighboring Christian states.

 There is insufficient documentation of the process of conversion to Islam in Anatolia before the mid-15th century.
 By that time it was about 85% complete according to an Ottoman census, although it lagged in some regions such as Trabzon.
 In the Balkans, the general trend of conversion started slowly in the 14th century, reached its peak in the 17th century, and gradually petered out by the end of the 18th century, with significant regional variations.

 The earliest converts to Islam came from the ranks of the Balkan nobility and military elites, who helped the Ottomans administer their native provinces.
 Although conversion was not required to obtain these posts, over time these local ruling elites tended to adopt Islam.
 Some scholars view proselyting Sufi mystics and the Ottoman state itself as important agents of conversion among broader populations.
 Other scholars argue that intermarriage and professional patronage networks were the most important factors of the religious transformation of the broader society.
 According to Halil İnalcık, the wish to avoid paying the jizya was an important incentive for conversion to Islam in the Balkans, while Anton Minkov has argued that it was only one among several motivating factors.

 From the late 14th to the mid-17th century, the Ottomans pursued a policy of imposing a levy of male children (devşirme) on their Christian subjects in the Balkans with the goal of supplying the Ottoman state with capable soldiers and administrators.
 The compulsory conversion to Islam which these boys underwent as part of their education is the only documented form of systematic forced conversion organized by the Ottoman state.